-You can buy the ad-free printable PDF for this Gnome Tutorial on Etsy.
+You can buy the ad-fee printable PDF for this gnome tutorial on Etsy.
 Thank you for your support!

 I made my gnomes in the traditional color palette of red and white for the winter month, but I am sure they would look great in Nordic white and blue or even earthy tones.

 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link, I will make a small commission with no extra cost to you. “